 Do you offer video?

 Yes!
-I specialize in short-form video storytelling perfect for social media, events, or brand campaigns.
-Video packages start at $350 for a 1-minute highlight reel.
+Short-form video packages start at $350 for a 1-minute highlight reel.

 What’s the turnaround time for video?